Oxyw/felix86/docs/steam.md

 # Running Steam on felix86

 > [!IMPORTANT]
-> Make sure to get the felix86 nightly version for now, using the installation script
+> Make sure to get version 25.08 or newer, using the installation script
 >
 > Older versions **won't** be able to run Steam